litmudoc/mlx-gui-pre/README.md

 ### 🎉 v1.3.0 - Optimizations core Updates and Bug Fixes (December 14 2025)

 Add harmony chat template support for models like oss-gpt.
+Updated to latest mlx-lm, mlx-vlm, mlx-audio, mlx-whisper, mlx_embeddings, mlx_embedding_models, parakeet-mlx, transformers, and tokenizers.

+Basic Features of MLX-GUI like auto model loading, model management, and API are starting to be added to things like llama.cpp and others.
+Remember we had it first in MLX-GUI!

 | Package               | Old Version | New Version |
 |-----------------------|-------------|-------------|